Officers, Board Members, and Liaisons

 Mary Conaway began working with the HCF in the summer of 2016.
-Mary has been working at Holy Redeemer Health System for over 10 years and has strong administration skills.
-She joined officially as the HCF Administrator in the fall of 2016.
-Mary has jumped right into her new job and is looking forward to learning more about the foundation and what it does for the patients and family members.
+She became the HCF Secretary in May 2018.
+Mary has been working at Holy Redeemer Health System for over 12 years and has strong administration skills.
+She originally joined as the HCF Administrator in the fall of 2016.
 Mary was born and raised in Northeast Philadelphia where she currently resides with her family.

 Ann Griffiths | Executive Director

 Ann Griffiths is a founding Board member and brings to the foundation excellent organizational and management capabilities to successfully lead and mentor others.
 With wide-ranging experience in Senior Management in the Information Technology Industry, she possesses extensive experience in all aspects of corporate management including exceptional interpersonal and communication skills.
 She is a proven leader that gains success through networking, mentoring and motivating others Ann was named one of Pennsylvania’s 50 Best Women in Business and we are thrilled to have her as our first Executive Director.